 Baltimore’s Luxurious Locales

-If you're in need of an urban retreat, Baltimore's the place to be.
-From cushy accommodations to top tier spa treatments and extravagant shopping and dining, Charm City has all you need for a relaxing weekend getaway.
+If you're looking to treat yourself, Baltimore's the place to be.
+From cushy accommodations to top tier spa treatments and extravagant shopping and dining, Charm City has all you need to unwind or celebrate a special occasion.

 Admiral Fell Inn